 Denver7 Investigates first learned of this data manipulation through an informed source, who wished to remain anonymous, but was outraged at the state’s lack of transparency.

-CDPHE is responsible for testing all Colorado water, including the water that is provided to homes by the 80 different water districts in the state.
+CDPHE tests water across the state for different contaminants, including the water that is provided to homes by different water districts and systems.
 It tests for metals, disinfection byproducts and radiochemical contaminants, among other things.
+According to CDPHE, 69 of the state's systems are impacted by this data manipulation.

 The tests in question specifically deal with detection of specific metals such as copper, barium and chromium.